ryanguill/watney/dev-help.md

 - use `npm install` to install the dependencies
 - copy `lib/config.json` to `lib/config.user.json`
 - Note: if you want to develop in the cfml slack room, contact an admin for an api key and you can skip these next steps.
 It is easy to set up your own personal slack room though if you think you will be testing frequently.
   - go to the slack room that you want to integrate with, 'Configure Integrations'
   - search for 'bots' and add that integration
   - come up with a username for your bot and get an api key
 - update `lib.config.user.json` with appropriate values, your api key and your bot's username especially.
-You probably want to ignore the #general room - you cannot remove your bot from that room and probably don't want to spam it while you develop.
+You probably want to ignore the #cfml-general room - you can not remove your bot from that room and probably don't want to spam it while you develop.
+Add ignores **without** the octothorpe.
+Do this: `"ignoreChannels": ["cfml-general"]` not this: `"ignoreChannels": ["#cfml-general"]`
 - run `node main.js` to connect and test!

 That may have seemed complicated, but really shouldn't more than a few minutes.